IvoVellekoop/openwfs/docs/source/slms.rst

 Currently, there are two implementations of the `PhaseSLM` interface.
 The :class:`simulation.SLM` is used for simulating experiments and for testing algorithms (see :numref:`section-simulations`).
 The :class:`hardware.SLM` is an OpenGL-accelerated controller for using a phase-only SLM that is connected to the video output of a computer.
 The SLM can be created in windowed mode (useful for debugging), or full screen.
 It is possible to have multiple windowed SLMs on the same monitor, but only one full-screen SLM per monitor.
 In addition, the SLM implements some advanced features that are discussed below.

 At the time of writing, SLMs that are controlled through other interfaces than the video output are not supported.
 However, the interface of the `PhaseSLM` class is designed to accommodate these devices in the future.
-Through this interface, support for intensity-only light modulators (e. g.
-Digital Mirror Devices) operating in phase-modulation mode (e. g. :cite:`conkey2012high`) may also be added.
+Through this interface, support for intensity-only light modulators (e.g. Digital Mirror Devices) operating in phase-modulation mode (e.g. :cite:`conkey2012high`) may also be added.

 Texture mapping and blending
 -----------------------------------